webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 flags we can pass for usage but not all of them can be used together.
 Here we say we want this buffer to be usable as `storage` by passing `GPUBufferUsage.STORAGE`.
 This makes it compatible with `var<storage,...>` from the shader.
-Further, we want to able to copy data to this buffer so we include the `GPUBufferUsage.COPY_DST` flag.
-And finally we want to be able to copy data from the buffer so we include `GPUBufferUsage.COPY_SRC`.
+Further, we want to be able to copy data to this buffer so we include the `GPUBufferUsage.COPY_DST` flag.
+And finally, we want to be able to copy data from the buffer so we include `GPUBufferUsage.COPY_SRC`.

 Note that you can not directly read the contents of a WebGPU buffer from JavaScript.
-Instead you have to "map" it which is another way of requesting access to the buffer from WebGPU because the buffer might be in use and because it might only exist on the GPU.
+Instead, you have to "map" it which is another way of requesting access to the buffer from WebGPU because the buffer might be in use and because it might only exist on the GPU.

 WebGPU buffers that can be mapped in JavaScript can't be used for much else.
-In other words, we can not map the buffer we just created above and if we try to add the flag to make it mappable we'll get an error that that is not compatible with usage `STORAGE`.
+In other words, we can not map the buffer we just created above and if we try to add the flag to make it mappable, we'll get an error that it is not compatible with usage `STORAGE`.

 So, in order to see the result of our computation, we'll need another buffer.